Market-Connections Professional Resume Writing Services

 Networking is also easier when you’re organized.
 That might mean scanning business cards or creating a whole database.

 Put networking on your daily or weekly calendar.
-You could set aside a half hour in the morning to make phone calls or set a goal for eating lunch with one of your contacts at least once a week.
+You could set aside half an hour in the morning to make phone calls or set a goal for eating lunch with one of your contacts at least once a week.

 Public speaking, teaching, and publishing on topics related to your career will also give you opportunities to make new contacts and refresh old ones.
 Check with your local community college or contact the organizers for an upcoming industry event.